How much should you charge for your digital products? Read this guide to understand different pricing methods and strategies to use in your business.

 To decide the above and more, you should take into consideration factors like:

-Some pricing models will naturally be a better match for specific product types.
+Some pricing models work better for certain products.
 As an example, courses that require a time commitment lend themselves to subscription-based payment plans.
-That way, you're getting money every month for something you only spent time creating once, and as many courses are evergreen, they're a super good source of passive income.
+You create it once and get paid monthly - that's passive income.

 Let's take a look at each of these pricing models.